Skip to main content

 Changing a snapshot schedule

 To change the snapshot schedule for a given volume, use the pxctl volume snap-interval-update command.
+Run the pxctl volume snap-interval-update command with the --help flag to list the available subcommands and flags.

 In the below example, the old snapshot schedule is replaced with a daily snapshot triggered at 15:00 pm (5 snapshots are kept):